brcdev-minecraft/shopgui-api/README.md

 3. You can start adding desired implementation to your plugin

 Tips:
-* Registering of spawner provider must be performed at server startup (inside the `onEnable` method of your plugin)
+* Registering of spawner or economy provider must be performed at server startup (inside the `onEnable` method of your plugin)
 * You can get ShopGUI+'s main class with `ShopGuiPlusApi#getPlugin` static method
 * The API is still very basic and incomplete - we're open for ideas as well as pull requests